merovex-press/stranded-series/docs/02-Setting/01-Timeline/1763-point-of-divergence.md

 #### Rights of Englishmen Act of 1769

 The Rights of Englishmen Act of 1769 extended all customary rights & privileges to native-English speaking white settlers in British North America.
 This created some frustration with Caribbean Colonials.
 Many Caribbean colonists remedied this by establishing residence in Charles Town, Carolina.
+However, this addressed the IRL complaints of colonialists that they were not treated to the rights they would have enjoyed had they remained home.

 This disenfranchised French-Canadian residents as their native language was French.
 Many raised their children speaking English to extend these rights to them.

 #### British North America Act of 1771

 British North America sought representation in Parliament.
 The government agreed, providing the colonies restructured.
 This act transformed the continental colonies to six self-regulated provinces: Canada, New England (some called Camelot), Pennsylvania (includes IRL New York), Virginia (includes Maryland & Delaware), Carolina, & Georgia.
 This act further gave those provincial governments representation in the Parliament of the United Kingdom.
 Ohio province is added in 1803, encompassing IRL Northwest Territory United States.
 Parliament calculated this reorganization of the colonies into provinces would create internal tension that would allow England to retain control.

+This created frustration among the joined colonies (NY, Maryland, Delaware, Rhode Island & Providence Plantations, Connecticut, New Hampshire), especially RI&PP as they sought to be more tolerant religiously than Massachusetts.
+This is an example of Parliament's intentional friction within the provinces.

 * https://en.wikipedia.org/wiki/Albany_Congress
 * https://en.wikipedia.org/wiki/Stamp_Act_Congress